 Can quiz funnels work for apps with lower LTV or non-subscription models?

 Quiz funnels have a meaningful upfront development cost ($5,000–$15,000 for an MVP), so they need sufficient LTV to justify the investment.
-Based on RocketShip HQ’s experience, they work well for subscription apps with LTV above $30, per benchmarks in the subscription app growth playbook.
+In our experience, they work well for subscription apps with LTV above $30, where the conversion lift from a well-built quiz funnel justifies the build and optimization investment.

 For lower-LTV or one-time-purchase apps, a shorter 5-8 question onboarding (not a full quiz funnel) can still improve conversion by building commitment, but the economics of a 40-question Noom-style flow are harder to justify.